chipsalliance/f4pga-xc7-bram-patch/README.md

       RAM_SLICE_END NONE
     ENDCELL

 The "memoryName" to provide when patching the design would be "mem/ram".
 This is a combination of part of the CELL name (1st line) and the RTL_RAM_NAME (6th line).
-In a large design, there
+In particular, from "mem/ram_reg" you take all but the last item and combine it with the name on the 6th line.

 In contrast, here is the top portion of a .mdd file for a hierarchical design containing multiple memories where the possible "memoryName" values to use would be either "mem1/ram" or "mem2/mem2a/ram".
+As above you take all but the last component of the CELL value plus all of the RTL_RAM_NAME to create this.

 DESIGN design_1
 PART xc7a50tfgg484-1